 Education is a primary part of our mission:

 - College of Medicine students are required to complete a rotation in geriatrics.

-- Weekly Geriatric Grand Rounds – Held each Wednesday morning at 8:00, the Geriatric Grand Rounds features lectures by invited guests and faculty.
+- Weekly Geriatric Grand Rounds – Held each Tuesday from 12:10-12:55pm, the Geriatric Grand Rounds features lectures by invited guests and faculty.
 Continuing Education credit is available and the public is invited to attend.
 The weekly lecture is held in the Jo Ellen Ford Auditorium on G/level of the Reynolds Institute on Aging.

 - Continuing Medical Education (CME) credit – Each year several opportunities are available for doctors and other health professionals to attend conferences at the Reynolds Institute on Aging that provide continuing educational credit.